All Episodes

 Hey, would you like to fuck young women every day?

-And I saw that on in I was on indeed.com looking for opportunities for my wife because she wants to wants a part-time job, and I was looking in the CIA had a listing.
+I was on indeed.com looking for opportunities for my wife because she wants to want a part-time job.

-Yeah, we need a honey trap.
+We need a honey trap.

 Epstein died.

-He was Maxwell's who brought him in and her father had already worked for Israeli intelligence.
+Maxwell's who brought him in and her father had already worked for Israeli intelligence.

 It's got the anti-neocon report.

-A NC report.com and a lot of Epstein stuff over there.
+And a lot of Epstein stuff over there.

 Almost everyone else I did an Epstein interview with has been thrown off YouTube.

-I can think like five people that I talked about Epstein with who got kicked off of YouTube.
+I can think of like five people that I talked about Epstein with who got kicked off of YouTube.

-Or are you are these guys?
+Or are you, are these guys?

-It doesn't matter if you violated terms, They just get rid of you because they don't like what you're saying.
+They just get rid of you because they don't like what you're saying.

 They'll just say hate speech and you're gone.